katsumoto2584/Tracxn/PRD.md

 ---

- ## **Goal**
+ ## `Goal`

 While the platform proffers the premium subscription model for ad-free viewing experience, however, majority of the users prefers to stay on the basic version.

 ```
-Our objective is to improve overall viewing experience by offering end-user some flexibility of going Ad-Free for a short
+Our objective is to improve overall viewing experience by offering end-user some flexibility of going Ad-Free for a relatively
-span of time.
+shorter period of time.
 ```

 ### Strategic Fit

 ---

-## Scope
+## `Scope`

 ### Technical Assumptions